sleepyfox/Code-Dojo-10/README.md

 Noughts and Crosses has been around a very long time, there was a version played in ancient Rome from around the first century BC called 'Terni Lapilli' and the game's grid markings have been found scrawled all across ancient Rome's archaelogical remains.

-I've also linked the [slides](https://speakerdeck.com/u/sleepyfox/p/code-dojo-10-august-2012) from the meeting.
 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).

+# License
+The code samples are licensed under the CC-SA-NC-4.0 license, as shown in the [LICENSE](/LICENSE) file.